supa-uk/2014-12-11-ugsupa/archer/make/Make.md

 Let's add a target to allow us to build both data files:

-    .PHONY : all
+    .PHONY : dats
-    all : isles.dat abyss.dat
+    dats : isles.dat abyss.dat

-`all` is not a file or directory but depends on files and directories, so can trigger their rebuilding.
-It is a 'phony' target.
+`dats` is not a file or directory but depends on files and directories, so can trigger their rebuilding.
+It is a 'phony' target so we mark it as such.

 A dependency in one rule can be a target in another.
+For example, isles.dat is a dependency in this rule and a target in our earlier rule.

 We can now use this phony target:

-    make all
+    make dats
     touch books/isles.txt books/abyss.txt
-    make all
+    make dats

 The order of rebuilding dependencies is arbitrary.

 Dependencies must make up a directed acyclic graph.

-Exercise 1 - add a rule
+Exercise 1 - add a rule (5 minutes)
 -----------------------

 See [exercises](MakeExercises.md).

 Solution:

+    # Count words.
+    isles.dat : books/isles.txt
+            python wordcount.py books/isles.txt isles.dat

     last.dat : books/last.txt
             python wordcount.py books/last.txt last.dat

+    .PHONY : dats
-    all : isles.dat abyss.dat last.dat
+    dats : isles.dat abyss.dat last.dat

+Let's check:

+    rm *.dat
+    make dats

 Patterns
 --------